Alabama Fishing License 2023: Ultimate Guide [Fees, Seasons, Fishing Regulations & More]

 • County banks in each county allow residents under the age of 16 to fish there for free using standard hook and line.

-• Fishing permits for both freshwater and saltwater, hunting licenses, WMA licenses, and state duck stamps are not required for residents 65 years of age and older.
+• Permits for both freshwater and saltwater, hunting licenses, WMA licenses, and state duck stamps are not required for residents 65 years of age and older.
 While fishing, you must have identification showing your address and age.

 • Alabama citizens who are handicapped and disabled veterans (with at least a 20% disability) are eligible to purchase specialized licenses at a reduced price.